RagtagOpen/cta-aggregator-docs/source/index.html.md

 The API presents data in JSON.
 You can write consumers or scrapers in any language you want.
 If you're working in Ruby, then you may want to leverage the Ruby gem, located here: [https://github.com/Ragtagteam/cta-aggregator-client-ruby](https://github.com/Ragtagteam/cta-aggregator-client-ruby/).
-This gem provides a very simply interface for reading and writing data from the API.
+This gem provides simple interface for reading and writing data from the API.
+It's especially helpful for creating resoucres, since you can just pass it Ruby hashes and the gem will take care of constructing the JSON payload.